joshwcomeau/react-flip-move/README.md

-## Note on 3D transforms and `will-change`
+## Note on `will-change`

-Many articles I've seen claim that in order to force browsers to use hardware acceleration, you need to resort to hacky fixes like `transformZ(0)` or use the new `will-change` property.
+To fully benefit from hardware acceleration, each item being translated should have its own compositing layer.
+This can be accomplished with the [CSS will-change property](https://dev.opera.com/articles/css-will-change-property/).

-In my personal experimentations on modern versions of Chrome, Safari, Firefox and IE, these properties offer little to no gain (in Chrome's timeline I saw a savings of ~0.5ms on a 24-item shuffle).
+Applying `will-change` too willy-nilly, though, can have an adverse effect on mobile browsers, so I have opted to not use it at all.

-Applying `will-change` too willy-nilly can have an adverse effect on mobile browsers, so I have opted to not use it at all.
+In my personal experimentations on modern versions of Chrome, Safari, Firefox and IE, this property offers little to no gain (in Chrome's timeline I saw a savings of ~0.5ms on a 24-item shuffle).

 YMMV: Feel free to experiment with the property in your CSS.
 Flip Move will respect the wishes of your stylesheet :)